rblopes/fire-arrow/README.md

 - **OoTR League (Season 7)**: 3 barren locations, 6 goal paths, 6 pinned hints
   and up to 8 occasional hints (either single or dual hints).

-- **Scrubs Tournament (Season 5)**: 3 barren locations, 5 "Way of the
+- **Scrubs Tournament (Season 6)**: 6 barren locations, 4 goal paths, 5 pinned
-  Hero" locations, 9 pinned hints and capacity for up to 7 occasional hints.
+  hints and up to 9 occasional hints.

 - **Tournament of Truth**: up to 4 barren locations, 5 paths to rewards, 7 pinned hints and capacity for up to 10 occasional hints (either single or dual